NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 - Asking your assistant to think through this in two steps like a human would - first do step 1 and then do step 2 - can lead to better results.

-- You can ask your research assistant further questions based on its initial analysis/
+- You can ask your research assistant further questions based on its initial analysis